Bradford Skow

 Email: bskow [at] mit.edu room 32-D930.

-I work in metaphysics, the philosophy of science, and aesthetics, and write about Mostly Aesthetics on substack.
+I work in metaphysics, the philosophy of science, and aesthetics, and write the newsletter Mostly Aesthetics.

 Some recent work:

-In my first book Objective Becoming I defend the "Block Universe Theory" of time, mainly against the objection that it "leaves out" the passage of time.
-Along the way I try to show that The Moving Spotlight Theory of Time is in much better shape than people tend to think.
+Objective Becoming defends the "Block Universe Theory" of time.
+It also shows that The Moving Spotlight Theory of Time is a better theory than people tend to think.

-My second book Reasons Why urges philosophers of science to stop asking what is an explanation of the fact that Z? and ask instead what is a reason why Z?
-I argue that the reasons why something happened are its causes and the "grounds" of its happening.
+Reasons Why argues that a "theory of explanation" should answer the question, what is a reason why Z?
+The book then argues that the reasons why something happened are its causes and the "grounds" of its happening.

-My third book Causation, Explanation, and the Metaphysics of Aspect picks up some threads from the second and spins them together with some ideas about the "metaphysics of aspect."
-One key idea is that the aspectual distinction between stative and non-stative verbs corresponds to the metaphysical distinction between being and doing.
-I use these ideas to defend a non-pragmatic theory of background conditions, say what is and isn't true in the idea that dispositions are intrinsic, isolate a species of structural explanation, and argue for the primacy of agent causation.
+The core idea of Causation, Explanation, and the Metaphysics of Aspect is that the aspectual distinction between stative and non-stative verbs corresponds to the metaphysical distinction between being and doing.
+This idea is used to defend a non-pragmatic theory of background conditions, to isolate a species of structural explanation, and to argue for the primacy of agent causation.